 I started Practical Wanderlust in June 2016.
 Today, we average 50k page views monthly.
 I’m often asked the secret to my success.
 And I’ve love to just be like “~follow youfr dreams and believe in yourself~” or whatever, but let’s be honest: that’s totally useless.
 Can’t nobody develop a traffic-driving strategy based off of dreams.
 So let me be totally honest with you.
 The secret to my blog success is Pinterest.
 Around 20k of my monthly traffic comes from Pinterest, as it has steadily for the past 6 months.
-And in my Pinterest Makeover series, I’ll be sharing all of my tips for driving traffic to your blog from Pinterest.

 I get asked a lot of questions about Pinterest from my Pinterest Consultation clients, and I do my best to answer each one individually.
 But sometimes, the same questions comes up over and over again.
 So I’d decided to answer these frequently asked questions as part of my Pinterest Makeover Series!
 Because it’s educational for you, but also it saves me a lot of repetitive explaining.
 Let’s be real.